As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 Farmer’s Markets and U-pick farms fall within the community and seasons.
 Understanding how food grows and its season is important in making food choices.
 Farmer’s markets are perfect for allowing your children to ask questions, make purchases, compare vendors, and learn where their food comes from.

 Picking fruit and vegetables at a farm is more than hands-on, outdoor fun.
 It is an education in life skills math, science, and farming.
 Learning to cook and prepare the food you pick extends the lesson right into the kitchen.
 Food seems to taste better when you have picked it yourself and taken ownership of its preparation.

 These opportunities are a concrete, experiential way for all ages to learn beyond a worksheet.
 Involve children in food choices, meal planning, and preparation.
 This is training them for their future as adults as well.
 When you expose children to changes in the natural world, over time it will build an internal rhythm for life.
 Their own learning style.

-In the category of family and life skills, we chose to raise chickens.
-Our family raised seven chickens and along the way found that it meant more to us than a school lesson.
+In the family and life skills category, we chose to raise chickens.
+Our family raised seven chickens and, along the way, found that it meant more to us than a school lesson.
 It began with the coop.
 My husband and sons redesigned an old cedar playhouse into a chicken coop and spent time with power tools, cutting and measuring the wood, and an architectural plan.